Cheeseburger and chips

 • Craft beer

-Whether you pull up a pew in the decommissioned bus, claim a seat in arguably one of Hobart’s best beer gardens, or cosy up inside, Preachers is always a solid performer.
+Whether you decide to grab a seat in a decommissioned bus in their courtyard, sit pretty in arguably one of Hobart’s best beer gardens or get cosy in front of the fireplace inside, Preachers is always a solid performer.
 They’ve nailed the vegetarian burger game with The Halloumi.
 Grilled halloumi brings a salty, creamy bite, balanced by roasted sweet potato and the zing of pickled onion.
-Add to that a crunchy mix of lettuce and tomato, and it’s all held together with a sweet chilli mayo that takes it to the next level.
+Add to that a crunchy mix of lettuce and tomato that all held together with a sweet chilli mayo that takes it to the next level.
 It’s a textural masterpiece.
+This old-style pub also has a great selection of craft beers – just sayin'!

 Advertising